yiisoft/yii2/docs/guide/security-authorization.md

 }
 ```

-> If you don't want to hardcode what users have certain roles, don't put `->assign()` calls in migrations.
+> If you don't want to hardcode which users have certain roles, don't put `->assign()` calls in migrations.
 Instead,
   create either UI or console command to manage assignments.

 After applying migration using `yii migrate` we'll get the following hierarchy: